 You may not know this, but a recent study performed by a totally unbiased fictional Journal of Non-Medicine showed that Americans who lift weights — on average — have bigger upper arms than anyone else in the world.
 I know, shocking.
+Get these results from an arms workout.
 Correlation doesn’t equal causation, but my theory is that this strange anomaly is due to one thing: No gun regulations.

 Sure, gun regulations might change the fact that we lead the world in gun-related deaths and mass shootings, but that’s a small price to pay for attaining glory.
 (Would Honest Abe have abolished slavery had Americans not had the right to bear arms?)